iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 ### Salmonella full analysis on 2602 samples

 We ran the full pipeline on 2602 samples.
+This took 26 hours to call variants independently on each sample, and then another 15 hour to go back and genotype all samples at the non-redundant union of those callsets.

+We found 272,380 SNPs, 31,665 indels, 37544 complex variants (mostly clusters of SNPs and indels), and 330039 clusters of phased SNPs that are often putative recombination events.
-We found X SNPs, Y indels, Z complex, W phased SNPs Initial tree looked like this
+Initial tree looked like this